lRodz/Code-Wars/README.md

 - Ex 20 - Write a Java program to create and display a unique three-digit number using 1, 2, 3, 4.
 Also count how many three-digit numbers are there.
 - Ex 21 - Write a Java program to print the ASCII value of a given character.
 - Ex 22 - Write a Java program to accept a number and check whether the number is even or not.
 Prints 1 if the number is even or 0 if odd.
+- Ex 23 - Write a Java program to print numbers between 1 and 100 divisible by 3, 5 and both.